-- Physical barriers such as plexiglass will be in place in office areas of therapists when appropriate. - Services may be provided outdoors when possible. - All surfaces and equipment will be thoroughly sanitized before and after each session. - All therapists are strongly encouraged to wear PPE to the extent it will not compromise services.
+- Services may be provided outdoors when possible. - All surfaces and equipment will be thoroughly sanitized before and after each session. - All therapists are strongly encouraged to wear PPE to the extent it will not compromise services.
 This may include gloves, masks and gowns, and in some cases clear face shields when working with students.